 Spring: Sweet Lilac Blanket

 If you don’t already know I live in Michigan and the one place us Michiganders like to go on vacation is “up north”.
-Now, this is a pretty subjective term, some say the U.P. is up north, some say its north of the 45th parallel, and some say its an hour north of where you currently live.
+Now, this is a pretty subjective term; some say the U.P. is up north, some say it’s north of the 45th parallel, and some say it’s an hour north of where you currently live.
 I’m in the 45th parallel camp myself.

 My favorite thing about heading north is that the farther you get from the big cities, the more stars you can see.
 That’s the inspiration for this season’s blanket.
-Our easy granny square blanket will consist of 36 blocks (10 inches each) arranged in a fun geometric star pattern.
+Our easy granny square blanket will consist of 36 blocks (9 inches each) arranged in a fun geometric star pattern.
 These unique granny squares are small enough to be portable and big enough that there are not a million of them.

 Granny Square Blanket Pattern Details and Information